hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 = 4.8.0 =
 * Added instant updating of the Contact Form 7 live form.
 * Added hCaptcha display on the Mailchimp form preview.
+* Added theme argument to the [hcaptcha] shortcode.
 * Fixed deactivating of all themes by Ctrl+Click on the Integrations page.
 * Fixed theme name display upon activation.
 * Fixed display of the hCaptcha shortcode with individual parameters.